-From a shoot-out with Chris Mullin to becoming a human target for the Cal football team an the 49ers, “Mr. Involvement” has created a niche in the market.
-John Marvel of the Contra Costa Times said, “The Mr. Involvement series is the best feature on TV.”
+From a shoot-out with Chris Mullin to becoming a human target playing for the Cal football team and the 49ers, “Mr. Involvement” has created a niche in the market.
+Vern brings that same type of energy to the KPIX news set.
+John Marvel, then of the Contra Costa times wrote, “Mr. Involvement series is the best feature on TV.”